penseipublicidade/website/docs/controls/page.md

 ### `window_maximizable`

 🖥️ Desktop only.
 Set to `False` to hide/disable native OS window's "Maximize" button.

-Default is `True`.
+Defaults to `True`.

 ### `window_maximized`